Lippi named China coach again

+Marcello Lippi has been named coach of China for a second stint as they prepare for 2022 World Cup qualifying.

-The former Italy and Juventus boss was at the helm of China for more than two years before leaving the post in January after a quarter-final exit at the Asian Cup.
+The former Italy and Juventus boss was at the helm of China for more than two years before leaving the post in January following a quarter-final exit at the Asian Cup.

 He was replaced by Fabio Cannavaro, who stepped down last month to focus on coaching Guangzhou Evergrande Taobao.

-The Chinese Football Association (CFA) confirmed it had once again appointed Lippi.
+The Chinese Football Association (CFA) confirmed on Friday it had once again appointed Lippi.

 "The Italian football coach Marcello Lippi became the head coach of the Chinese national men's soccer team," it said in a statement.